 Otherwise I recommend saving some cash and buying a good black fabric like felt locally in a store.
 You can expect to spend $10 or so in that case, as it’s usually sold in 1 or 1/2 yards (1 yard = 36″).
 You may also find a different soft black cloth on discount while you’re there.

-Begin by using your tape measure find out approximately how much space you have in your trunk (or cargo area, depending on your vehicle) where you can install a rectangular board.
-The measurements don’t need to be exact, but a good estimate of how much space you have available horizontally and from top to bottom is critical.
+Begin by using your tape measure find out about how much space you have in your trunk (or cargo area, depending on your vehicle) where you can install a rectangular board.

 Get basic measurements for the best place you find for installing an amp rack in your vehicle.
 Think in terms of fitting a large rectangle there, even if it you don’t think a flat amp rack can be mounted on some areas that are curved or stick out.
 Don’t stress if there’s not a perfectly flat area available – that’s actually very common!
 We’ll cover dealing with curved or unusual surfaces later.